 The Odd Pear (Sold out)

 The Odd Pear is a small batch, wild fermented blend of Louis Bon de Jersey pears from Old Orchard Farm on Pender and apples from Burnfoot - The Grove on Mayne Island.
 The pomace was macerated, layered in straw, pressed in a wooden basket press and aged in the cidery cellar for seven months.

 A very small batch of quince, pears and apples harvested from Old Orchard Farm.
 Picked, pressed and fermented together, and aged for eight months.
 The perfume of the quince gives this cider its beautiful aromas, and the pears' residual sweetness balances its zesty, orange-peel bitterness.
 Apples thrown in for good measure.

-Perry Pyraster (Coming soon)
+Perry Pyraster (Sold out)